Which way to start your studies?

 Freshmen introduction for the summer semester 2024:

-• March/April 2023 (exact dates will follow), our math and physics preparation courses will be held (in German, for Bachelor students only).
-We strongly recommend that you attend.
+• April 02-05 and April 08-09, 2024 (= 6 days), our math and physics preparation courses will be held (in German, for Bachelor students only).
+We strongly recommend Bachelor students to attend.
 More information about the pre-courses can be found here.

 • On April 10, 11 and 12, 2024 (Wednesday - Friday), we will hold the Freshmen introduction for undergraduate students (Bachelor).
 Room and time information will be provided here at this link.